tineggarcia/baking-frenzy/README.md

     * The testimonials display the feedback previous customers have given Baking Frenzy Cakes.
     * Each testimonial shows the photo of the cake the customers have ordered plus their feedback.
-    * I have included three(3) testimonials at the moment, which I believe are fair enough.
+    * I have included three(3) testimonials at the moment, which I believe sufficient.
     * I have used a grid here to create these testimonials for easy layout and easy responsiveness.
     * I designed each testimonial in a box, with a shadow look border to give a classy feel and provide emphasis on it.